facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 `Physics Manager Attributes`_
 =============================
 Physics Manager Attributes templates describe quantities pertinent to building the simulation world.
-Any source configuration JSON files used to build these attributes should be named in the following format :
+Any source configuration JSON files used to build these attributes should be formatted as follows:

  	<worldname>.phys_scene_config.json

-An example of an appropriate configured file can be found below :
+`An example of an appropriately configured Physics Manager Attributes file can be found below <../../../data/test_assets/testing.phys_scene_config.json>`_:

 .. include:: ../../data/test_assets/testing.phys_scene_config.json
     :code: json